 The ways in which young people receive advice and guidance is still far too haphazard.
 Three-fifths of young people say that they have not spoken to a careers advisor, seven out of 10 have not visited a university or college and 90 per cent have never spoken to a business professional.

 Higher education remains an unexplored concept for far too many young people.
 We are calling for a complete overhaul of careers education.
 All young people must have access to clear and dedicated information, advice and guidance which includes expansive outreach work by colleges and universities in the community.

 We need to see a far more radical and open collaborative model and the government should provide taxpayer funding to support this.

 Unless we act decisively now, we risk a generation of young people making decisions about their futures based on inadequate advice and condemning them, and particularly youngsters from the poorest backgrounds, to the scrapheap through no fault of their own.

 Angela Nartey is a policy officer at the University and College UnionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.